abdessamadalami/JDBC--JPA-CRUD/README.md

         return jdbcTemplate.query(sql, new BeanPropertyRowMapper<Player> (Player.class));
     }

-using Spring JDBC's jdbcTemplate to execute a query(SELECT) and retrieve a list of Player objects, with each row of the result set mapped to a Player object using the BeanPropertyRowMapper.
+using Spring JDBC's jdbcTemplate to execute a query(SELECT  ...) and retrieve a list of Player objects, with each row of the result set mapped to a Player object using the BeanPropertyRowMapper.
 The BeanPropertyRowMapper relies on the naming conventions of the JavaBean properties to map the columns of the result set to the corresponding properties of the Player class.
+IN playerDao I write more functions about for those queries SELECT UPDATE INSERT DELETE and DDL.